jacksonllee/pylangacq/CONTRIBUTING.md

 Thank you for your interest in contributing to the `pylangacq` codebase!

+If you would like to add or update a feature in `pylangacq`, it is recommended that you first file a GitHub issue to discuss your proposed changes and check their compatibility with the rest of the package before making a pull request.

 This page assumes that you have already created a fork of the `pylangacq` repo under your GitHub account and have the codebase available locally for development work.
 If you have followed